 Will ProScale lose its position when turned off or when power is removed?

 ProScale products built with Incremental technology will not lose their position when the READOUT is turned off, but could possibly lose their position if power is removed from the Encoder.
 (This includes Models 190, 290, 390 and 590, plus any products built using this technology.)

 Can ProScale communicate with computers?
 What is the protocol?

 ProScale is compatible with computers using several different protocols.
 Our SPC equipped readouts output Mitutoyo Digimatic™ signal.
-This signal can be converted to RS232, RS485, RS422, or an analog 0-5 or 0-10VDC signal using our interface products.
+This signal can be converted to RS232, RS485, RS422, or an analog 0-5, or 0-10VDC signal using our interface products.
 Many of our digital readouts have built-in converters as well.
-Data may also be transmitted wirelessly using Pro-RF SPC or Encoder transmitters and receivers.
+Data may also be transmitted wirelessly using ProRF SPC or ProRF Encoder transmitters.

 What is the maximum speed that ProScale can be moved?

 This varies by the ProScale model and how it is built:

 - Standard Absolute technology Encoders have a slew rate of 14 inches per second.
 (These are standard on Models 150 and 250)